LeedsCodeDojo/Befunge/README.md

 ## Getting Started
 Initially we will consider simple programs as just a list of instructions (i.e. a 1D line of instructions rather than a 2D array).
 This will allow us to test our Befunge processor and provide quick feed back.

+An online Befunge Parser is available at: https://leedscodedojo.github.io/Befunge/

 ### Simple Operations: